KalMRACO: Unifying Kalman Filtering and Model Reference Adaptive Control for Robust Control and Estimation: Introduction

 In~\citet{ohrem_controller_2018} a high observer gain is required to guarantee stability during the initial transient, before any adaptation occurs, when the system model and the reference model exhibit their greatest variation.
 However, high observer gains limit the practical usability of observers when measurement noise is present, as high gains also amplifies the noise.
 This contributes negatively to the adaptation, which again leads to unwanted (and potentially unstable) behavior.

-In light of the recent developments in combining MRAC and observers, e.g., the MRACO scheme, we present, to the best of our knowledge, a new approach combining the optimality of the Kalman filter with the robustness of the MRAC scheme in a new combined method we have named KalMRACO.
+In this work, we present, to the best of our knowledge, a new approach combining the optimality of the Kalman filter with the robustness of the MRAC scheme in a new combined method we have named KalMRACO.
 The main idea is to use the reference model of the MRAC scheme as the system model in a conventional Kalman filter and use the estimated states of the Kalman filter as inputs to the controller.
-We present a design where the Kalman filter outputs are blended with the system outputs which addresses the stability issue during the initial transient, allowing the time-varying Kalman filter gain to be used instead of the constant Luenberger gain.
+We present an initial, scalar design where the Kalman filter outputs are blended with the system outputs which addresses the stability issue during the initial transient, allowing the time-varying Kalman filter gain to be used instead of the constant Luenberger gain.
 This removes the high observer gain requirement of~\citet{ohrem_controller_2018}.
-Furthermore, and perhaps most importantly, our proposed scheme removes the need for accurate system models in the Kalman filter algorithm, simplifying conventional Kalman filter implementation.
+Furthermore, our proposed scheme removes the need for accurate system models in the Kalman filter algorithm, simplifying conventional Kalman filter implementation.
 The suggested scheme is depicted in block diagram form in Figure~\ref{fig:MRACO_y}.
 Simulation results, and results from a real-world implementation on an underwater vehicle support the theoretical results and verifies the proposed scheme.

 The key contributions of this paper and the KalMRACO concept are listed below. \begin{enumerate} \item Eliminating the need for precise system models in conventional Kalman filter design by leveraging the MRAC reference model as the Kalman filter system model. \item Introducing the concept of blending estimates with measurements in the feedback loop to mitigate initial transient stability issues of existing methods thus allowing the selection of any observer gain $L > 0$, including the time-varying Kalman gain. \item Real-world trials on an underwater vehicle demonstrating the applicability and advantages of the proposed scheme. \end{enumerate}